DC Power Sources 271

 series-parallel

-A compound connection that uses both series and parallel connections.
+A compound connection that uses both series and parallel routes.
 Series-parallel connections are used in frogleg-wound armatures.

 short circuits